Innovative Autonomous Solutions

-In 2014, Solar Sailor changed its name to OCIUS (Latin for 'fleet') to reflect an expansion of its patented technologies including the solar sail.
+In 2014, Solar Sailor changed its name to OCIUS (Latin for 'fleet') to reflect an expansion of its patented technologies and a pivot in direction for the company.

 OCIUS built multiple scale models for tank and lake testing, culminating in the building of the first 10' prototype called 'Nemo' (Latin for 'no one' ie unmanned) which provided significant proof of concept of a solar, wind and wave powered USV carrying a significant payload.

-Based on Nemo's development, in 2015 OCIUS was awarded a Capability Technology Demonstrator (CTD) from Defence Science and Technology Group.
-This proved a significant contract and OCIUS with our partner Thales developed an 18' prototype 'Bruce' for Antisubmarine Warfare (ASW), which demonstrated to NAVY in August 2017.
+Based on Nemo's development, in 2015, OCIUS was awarded a Capability Technology Demonstrator (CTD) from Defence Science and Technology Group.
+This proved a significant contract and OCIUS with our partner Thales developed an 18' prototype 'Bruce' for Antisubmarine Warfare (ASW), which was demonstrated to the NAVY in August 2017.